Walodja1987/xns/docgen-output/docs.md

 Function to sponsor a paid name registration for `recipient` who explicitly authorized it via signature.
-Allows a third party (relayer) to pay gas and registration fees while the recipient explicitly approves via EIP-712 signature.
+Allows a third party to pay gas and registration fees while the recipient explicitly approves via EIP-712 signature.
 During the namespace creator exclusivity period, only the namespace creator may sponsor registrations in that namespace.